 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To learn more about membership, see our Membership Benefits.

-An AiR member recently wrote in, wondering about her own use of alcohol, and whether the only viable solution is to abstain from drinking, as she prepares to implement CRAFT with her husband.
+An Allies in Recovery member recently wrote in, wondering about her own use of alcohol, and whether the only viable solution is to abstain from drinking, as she prepares to implement CRAFT with her husband.
 Here is an extract from her comment, then Dominique Simon-Levine responds to her concerns below.

 “I have a question about my own use of alcohol.
 My husband uses daily, almost always to excess and where I don’t see him.
 At an earlier point in our lives, I drank wine at home and drank with him at bars regularly.
 I stopped that about six or seven years ago, as it felt depressing.
 I also figured that I might as well stop as I knew I wouldn’t want to drink around him if he were to stop drinking…..Does it matter if I drink around him occasionally when he is drinking?
 Is there any research around this?…..Thanks for any insight you can share.”